 - Resident and inpatient treatment centers:

-- Therapeutic communities offer long-term programs where patients remain in a residence for some 6-to-12 months, receiving treatment for understanding how their behaviors and attitudes contribute to their drug use.
+- Therapeutic communities offer long-term programmes where patients remain in a residence for some 6-to-12 months, receiving treatment for understanding how their behaviors and attitudes contribute to their drug use.

 - Recovery housing offers shorter supervised residential treatment, primarily for transitioning patients out of inpatient services and into an independent life.